spacetelescope/jwst/docs/pipeline/source/description.rst

   The output file will be of type ``_rate``, e.g.
   ``jw80600012001_02101_00003_mirimage_rate.fits``.

-* 3D Countrate product: If the input exposure contains more than one inegration (NINTS>1), a 3D countrate product is created that contains the individual results of each integration.
+* 3D Countrate product: If the input exposure contains more than one integration (NINTS>1), a 3D countrate product is created that contains the individual results of each integration.
 The 2D countrate images for each integration are stacked along the 3rd axis of the data cubes (ncols x nrows x nints).
 This